Inventor and Designer of Postural Control Insoles

 2. Bluish discoloration of the hand

-3. Feeling of heaviness in the arm or hand
+3. The feeling of heaviness in the arm or hand

 4. Pulsating lump above the clavicle

 5. Deep, boring toothache-like pain in the neck and shoulder region which seems to increase at night